paolajuarezgomez/oke_cluster/README.md

 # OCI OKE Cluster quickstart

-To Deploy a OKE Cluster ( VCN-native pod networking for OKE CNI ) as a new Dev Platform, follow next steps:
+To Deploy a OKE Cluster ( VCN-native pod networking for OKE CNI ) as a new Dev Platform (on top of ONE-OE LZ), follow next steps:

 1 Click the 'Next' button